-This is an important question.
-But finding a clear answer can be confusing due to the contradictory information about these device’s appropriateness.
+But finding a clear answer can be confusing due to the contradictory information about these device’s appropriateness, depending if you ask the manufacturer or a motor pattern specialist.

 What we tell parents is that, from a developmental perspective, our suggestion is to avoid Bumbo Seats.
-Here are two reasons why:
+Here are two statements from Bumbo Seat that encourage the belief that these seats are helpful and beneficial for infants.
+When instead, these claims are not supported by biomechanical and neurological science.
+Here are the statements:

 The Bumbo Seat website states: